-Maharashtra Cooperative Societies Act: What are non-occupancy charges 2025?
+What are non-occupancy charges ?

 When are non-occupancy charges not applicable?

-- If a flat owner is himself residing in the flat, then, he need not pay non-occupancy charges.
+- If a flat owner is himself residing in the flat, then he need not pay non-occupancy charges.

 - If the flat in a housing society is locked at all times and the landlord stays elsewhere and pays the entire society maintenance charges without any discount, then non-occupancy charges are not levied.
 While some people may dispute this, an easier way is to ask your parents to shift in the property until you are away.

-The non-occupancy charge is based on the service charge that is part of your maintenance bill.
-Note that the non-occupancy charge cannot be more than 10% of the service charge except municipal taxes.
-For eg. If a maintenance bill is Rs 11,000 of which the service charge is Rs 10,000 a month, the monthly non-occupancy charges will be 10% of Rs 10,000 resulting to Rs 1,000.
+For example, if a maintenance bill is Rs 11,000 of which the service charge is Rs 10,000 a month, the monthly non-occupancy charges will be 10% of Rs 10,000, resulting in Rs 1,000.

 What are service charges?

 Any amount charged under any additional head, apart from the fixed charges of 10%, is illegal.
 In such a case, the society can be prosecuted under the Consumer Protection Act, for deliberate negligence and deficiency in services and overcharging of the amount with abuse of power and harassment.
-The lessee is required to adhere to the due procedures and submit relevant documentary proofs, while initiating legal action.
+The lessee is required to adhere to the due procedures and submit relevant documentary proofs while initiating legal action.

 Should non-occupancy charges be collected after society formation or wait until developer exits the project?